Uttam Kumar: Initial success and breakthrough (1952–1954)

 In 1953, Kumar collaborated with Dey for the second time in Sharey Chuattor, a multistarrer comedy which was his first time appearance with Suchitra Sen. It became a trend-setter by running for over 63 weeks in single-screens and emerged as the highest-grossing Bengali film of the year.
 Sharey Chuattor also created a history for being the first film to be screened at Paradise cinema hall, a theatre of Kolkata where mostly Hindi films were used to be shown throughout a year.
 The Times of India ranks the film in their list of Bengali cinema's all-time greatest comedy films.
 The same year, Kumar played Uday in Bou Thakuranir Haat, based on Rabindranath Tagore's 1883 novel of the same name.
 The flow of successes continued for Kumar in 1954.
 He began the year with Moner Mayur and Ora Thake Odhare, both of which ended up as moderate commercial successes.
 After this, he starred in Nirmal Dey's drama film Champadangar Bou, a box-office success.
-His another films in this year included Maraner Pare, Sadanander Mela and the National Award winning Annapurnar Mandir.
+Another film in this year included Maraner Pare, Sadanander Mela and the National Award winning Annapurnar Mandir.
 Kumar's first breakthrough role came with Agradoot's musical romance Agni Pariksha; it coincidentally released on Kumar's 27th birthday, giving birth to a new image of him, that of a "romantic hero".
 The film opened to excellent response, eventually taking top spot at the box office that year and emerging an All Time Blockbuster as well as Kumar's biggest up to that point of time.
 Kumar's performance in the film is considered as one of the most iconic performances in Tollywood history.